Val Kilmer Details Romances With Angelina Jolie, Cher, Cindy Crawford & ‘Most Painful’ Heartbreak In New Book

 “Lord knows I’ve suffered heartache,” Kilmer wrote.
 “But Daryl was by far the most painful of all.
 (Neil Young, I always loved you, but I’m afraid I hate you now.)”

-Hannah married singer Neil Young in 2018 after four years of dating.
+Hannah married singer Neil Young in 2018 after the two dated for four years.
 Interestingly, Young’s former Crosby, Stills, Nash and Young partner, David Crosby, once warned the “Old Man” singer that Hannah was a “poisonous predator” and would someday break his heart, according to an interview with Idaho Statesman.

 View this post on Instagram